Weather-Station-Software/live-weather-station/readme.txt

 == Upgrade Notice ==

+= 2.1.X =
+New clean gauges to display measurements and many improvements.

 = 2.0.X =
 New major release with tones of new features and options.
 It is no longer necessary to have a Netatmo station to use the plugin: it also becomes suitable for use with OpenWeatherMap!